University of Minnesota Crookston Campus Policy

 Applicant

-• Provide full and accurate information on application for admission
+• Provide full and accurate information on the admission application.

-• Notify the Office of Admissions if there are any changes to the information provided in the application
+• Notify the Office of Admissions of any changes to the information provided.

 Office of Admissions

-• Communicate to applicants admissions decisions and the opportunity to appeal denial of admission
+• Communicate admissions decisions and information about the appeal process to applicants.

 Director of Admissions

-• Ensure that admission decisions are consistent with admission criteria, University policy, and state and federal law
+• Ensure admission decisions align with admission criteria, University policy, and state and federal law.

 • Consistent with admissions criteria, serve as final decision maker on acceptance of applicants